Milivoj Krmar

-Milivoj Krmar (Миливој Крмар; born 1 April 1997) is a Serbian professional footballer who plays as an attacking midfielder.
+Milivoj Krmar (Миливој Крмар; born 1 April 1997) is a Serbian footballer who plays as an attacking midfielder.

 Club career

 Spartak Subotica

 Krmar passed all Spartak Subotica youth selections.
 He signed scholarship contract with club in summer 2013.
 After the end of his youth career, Milivoj joined the first-team squad, signing a three-year professional contract with club in summer 2016.
 He made his debut in the 3rd fixture of the 2016–17 Serbian SuperLiga season, against Radnik Surdulica, replacing a captain Vladimir Torbica.
 In the next fixture, he scored a goal in defeat against Novi Pazar, during the match which he also started as a reserve player.
 Krmar also scored a goal in a Serbian Cup match against OFK Bačka, played on 20 September 2016.
 Krmar collected 19 appearances with 2 goals in both domestic competitions.
 After he started the new season as a back-up player, making an appearance in a match against Borac Čačak, Krmar moved on a half-season loan deal to Bačka 1901 in summer 2017.
 In February 2018, passing the winter-break with Spartak, Krmar extended a loan deal to Bačka 1901 until the end of season, making 23 appearances in the Serbian League Vojvodina and scoring 9 goals at total.